 Then there’s an extra layer of rules: house style.

 I got my first copywriting training at Vodafone, and we were taught that clear communication is way more important than antiquated laws of language.
-After all, language is a constantly evolving beast (and huge swathes of their customers don’t-know-don’t-care about grammar).
+After all, language is a continually evolving beast (and vast swathes of their customers don’t-know-don’t-care about grammar).

 I’ve worked in companies who paid top dollar to big advertising agencies to tell us it wasn’t hip to put full stops in "i.e." and "e.g." anymore… we should step out of the dark ages and ditch those dots… it felt weird at first, I’ve got to say, that looked pretty sweet on glossy brochures.